EddieFahrenheit/EddieFahrenheit/README.md

-### Hi there! 👋
+### Artificial intelligence can close the global education gap.
 <!-- description-start -->
-Artificial intelligence can close the global education gap.
 Regardless of the circumstances of your birth, everyone deserves a shot at gaining world-class knowledge.

 I'm Edmund